-5.2.2 A Note about AS.220.105 Intro to Fiction and Poetry Writing
+5.2.1 AS.220.105 Intro to Fiction and Poetry Writing - Don't Miss the First Week!

 Note that the instructors of AS.220.105 Intro to Fiction and Poetry Writing emphasize the importance that students attend the very first class sessions, as the course's assignments are highly front-loaded.
 In other words, most of the courses' assignments are due early in the semester, with continued discussion and lecture throughout the semester.
-It is recommended that students not add this course during the "add/drop" period, especially after the second class.
+It is recommended that students not add this course during the "add/drop" period, especially after the second class session.